mandarini/shop-start/tutorial/Step10.md

 ## Cloud Messaging

 Let's see how we can notify our users for new comments.
-Do notify our users, we need our app to have a service worker, and we need to store the user's device token.
+To notify our users, we need our app to have a service worker, and we need to store the user's device token.

 Then, we can trigger a cloud function once a new comment is written, and send the users a push notification.